 The ‘foils’ are available in a range of colours, finishes and patterns and it is possible to foil block onto many different materials other than just paper and card.

-Gilt edging is the process of adding foil to the edge of a product.
+The process of adding foil to the edge of a product.
 More commonly seen on invitations or on prestige hard-back books.
 Foils come in gold and silver, as well as many other metallic colours.

-Lamination is a finish which adds a protective coating layer (matt, gloss or silk) to the printed surface and also improves sturdiness and water resistance.
+A finish which adds a protective coating layer (matt, gloss or silk) to the printed surface and also improves sturdiness and water resistance.
 Moreover, it creates a luxurious feel to the printed surface – especially if applied to the covers of a brochure or book.

-This is a relatively modern technique which allows print to flow perfectly across a double page spread.
+A relatively modern technique which allows print to flow perfectly across a double page spread.
 Once opened, books lay completely flat without the text and images on that open spread being interrupted by the join.
 This binding method is ideal to display images at their full potential.

 The image above shows an example of a layflat book.

-Machine sealing is an invisible coating that is applied to a printed material.
+An invisible coating that is applied to a printed material.
 Though it doesn’t make any difference to the appearance of the printed item, still, it seals the ink under a protective coating.